colgate-cosc290/cosc290-fall2017/README.md

     + Problem set 6 (due in class on Monday): complete **at least 6** problems from 3.145-3.152.
 You are free to choose which 6 you do.
 - **Wed, Sep 20 Lecture 10**
     + Reading: 4.3
     + Problem set 7 (due in class on Wednesday): complete 4.22 and 4.26.
-For 4.26, please use {a,b,c,d,e,f,g} to represent the 7 bits of the message and then describe each parity bit as a subset of {a,b,c,d,e,f,g}.
+For 4.26, please use {a,b,c,d,e,f,g,h,i,j,k} to represent the 11 bits of the message and then describe each of the 4 parity bits as a subset of {a,b,c,d,e,f,g,h,i,j,k}.
+If you are stumped on this question, then try writing a Hamming code for 7 bit messages with 4 parity bits.
+(As a bonus challenge problem, think about 4.29 or 4.31.)
 - **Fri, Sep 22 Lecture 11**
     + Reading: 4.4
+    + Problem set 8 (due in class on Friday): 4.12 and 4.13.